git-moss/ConvertWithMoss/README.md

 The following multisample formats can be the destination of a conversion.

+### Plain WAV files

+Only stores the WAV files from the source format in a sub-folder.
+Use e.g. to extract the audio files from a SF2 file.

 ### Bitwig Studio multisample

 This format can be loaded in the Bitwig Sampler device.
 It supports multiple layers, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.